 ½ cup of fresh chopped mint

-Directions: Bring above ingredients in a sauce pan to boil.
+Directions: Bring above ingredients in a saucepan to boil.
 Remove from heat and cool, strain, and place in mason jar.
-Top with minieral water or club soda and serve with a fresh full mint leaf and orange wedge.
+Top with mineral water or club soda and serve with a fresh full mint leaf and orange wedge.

 1 cup of fresh pomegranate juice, 2-3 pomegranates